 A decade ago, we used to talk about protecting the marketing budget.
 Today the discussion is more focused on securing the investment capacity by moderating and guiding the discussion around customer needs and wants, and how to prioritize available funding by providing a clear, transparent, and persuasive view of how marketing creates value for the other key stakeholders.

 In today’s uncertain and recessionary environment, marketing spending is under increased scrutiny and is susceptible to significant cuts.
 Gartner measured that marketing budgets as a percentage of revenue have fallen from 11% in 2020 to 6.4% in 2021, reaching their lowest level in recent history, So, to get buy-in for critical marketing investments, CMOs must provide a more complete, clearer, transparent and persuasive view of how marketing creates value, demonstrate how it’s driving growth.

 Providing a more holistic view of marketing’s contribution to the organization, being focused on outcomes, and ensuring that stakeholders have a clear and transparent understanding of marketing’s impact, is the right way to go.

 The power of measurement and transparency

-Also, partnering and communication with finance can effectively address the skepticism about marketing’s contribution to the business.
-Being upfront and honest with measurement, understanding the marketing impact is critical.
-By transparently providing the appropriate level of budget details, categorizing the value individual activities that are expected to deliver, we are supporting finance in their understanding and supporting them in making make a more informed decision about initiatives and impact they are delivering.
+Also, partnering and communicating with finance can effectively address the skepticism about marketing’s contribution to the business.
+Being upfront and honest with measurement, and understanding the marketing impact is critical.
+By transparently providing the appropriate level of budget details, and categorizing the value individual activities that are expected to deliver, we are supporting finance in their understanding and supporting them in making make a more informed decision about initiatives and the impact they are delivering.